 The government can provide real solutions for homeowners at risk of foreclosure without a bailout while holding those who created the crisis responsible.
 The Homeowner Stabilization Initiative requires the Federal Reserve and Bush Administration to issue a “safety and soundness” directive to all mortgage servicers as follows:

-- Immediately stop all the resets and roll back the previous resets to the interest rates for which homeowners were initially qualified.
+- Immediately stop all the resets and roll back the previous ones to the interest rates homeowners were initially qualified for;

 - Stop all foreclosures until real long-term solutions have been initiated by the servicers and/or presented to the investors.
 The primary long-term solution would be a loan restructure that reduces the interest rate to a mortgage payment the homeowner can afford for the remaining term of the loan.